 If you do not want your parents to have access to your medical information, please speak to a member of the Practice team.
-(Please see attached Privacy Notice for 13-16-year-olds)
+(Please see attached Practice Notice for 13-16 year olds).

 If English is not your first language you can request a translation of this Privacy Notice.
-Please contact our Data Protection Officer.
-Liberty@almc.co.uk
+Please contact our Data Protection Officer liberty@sapernhr.co.uk

-7 Why NHS Digital Collects General Practice Data
+Why NHS Digital Collects General Practice Data